The Safeguarding Students in Higher Education Conference 2026

 • Hear how taking an interdisciplinary approach by ensuring academic, pastoral, and wellbeing departments are integrated, helps prevent students ‘falling through the cracks’

-Emma Roberts, Head of Law, University of Salford (CONFIRMED)
+Emma Roberts, Head of Law, University of Salford (invited)

 • Lunch Break

-Participate in group discussions and share a success story from the past 12 months, focusing on an initiative that was implemented in your organisation to improve safeguarding practices.
-You talk about how this initiative strengthened safeguarding measures and contributed to a safer environment for staff and students.
+• Breakout Networking: Participate in group discussions and share a success story from the past year, focusing on an initiative that was implemented in your organisation to improve safeguarding practices.

 • Comfort Break